Coca-Cola (KO) Dividend Report

 Dividend Overview

-There’s a reason Coca-Cola is on every dividend investor’s radar.
-It’s not just about the current yield or the size of the checks—it’s the dependability.
-When a company has raised its dividend for 62 straight years, that becomes a trust factor.
-Coca-Cola has earned that trust.
+There’s a reason Coca-Cola remains on every dividend investor’s radar.
+It’s not just about the current yield or the size of the checks — it’s the dependability.
+When a company has raised its dividend for 63 straight years, that consistency becomes a trust factor in its own right, and Coca-Cola has more than earned that trust through recessions, inflation cycles, and global disruptions alike.

 Dividend Growth and Safety